Remains of two found in burnt car

 According to Butler County Sheriff Danny Bond, his office received a phone call in reference to a possibly stolen vehicle which had been burnt off Mt.
 Pisgah Road in the woods approximately two miles north of Alabama Highway 106.

-Bond said today, “The first deputy that arrived went in and found the vehicle where we had been told it was located and upon his initial investigation on the car, determined there was more to it than just a burnt vehicle.”
+Bond said, “The first deputy that arrived went in and found the vehicle where we had been told it was located and upon his initial investigation on the car, determined there was more to it than just a burnt vehicle.”

 He added, “There appeared to be at least one body, probably two in the vehicle.
 They were not in the trunk as some have reported.”